codylin/EmailServiceExercise/README.md

 ## Assumptions

-`Connection Failed` exception: I'm assuming that I do not have to implement retry since callers hae implemented it, so I only wrote the test that replicates the failure
+`Connection Failed` exception: If implementation of the retry mechanism is not needed, then please go to branch #3.

 `Unexpected Error` exception: I'm assuming the main issue is to handle the exception so that the service does not crash